 In 1982, at the age of 31, the singer was left paralysed following a car accident and retired from the public eye for three years.
 He eventually returned to the stage and recorded Top Ten R&B hits and gold albums into the ‘90s including ‘Love Language,’ which included hit single, ‘Hold Me,’ featuring Whitney Houston.
 Pendergrass died in 2010 following respiratory failure.

-The filmmakers will interview his family, friends, and industry legends including his mother, Ida, and three children, Teddy Jnr, Tisha and LaDonna, as well as producers Kenny Gamble and Leon Huff, creators of the ‘Philadelphia Sound,’ sole surviving member of the Blue Notes’ Lloyd Parks, Stevie Wonder, Patti LaBelle and LaToya Jackson.
+The film includes interviews with his family, friends, and industry legends including his mother, Ida, and three children, Teddy Jnr, Tisha and LaDonna, as well as producers Kenny Gamble and Leon Huff, creators of the ‘Philadelphia Sound,’ sole surviving member of the Blue Notes’ Lloyd Parks, Stevie Wonder, Patti LaBelle and LaToya Jackson.

-With rarely seen archive footage and a soulful soundtrack, the documentary will capture Pendergrass’ rise to fame against the backdrop of the American civil rights movement and his victorious comeback after his life-changing accident.
+With rarely seen archive footage and a soulful soundtrack, the documentary captures Pendergrass’ rise to fame against the backdrop of the American civil rights movement and his victorious comeback after his life-changing accident.

 Olivia Lichtenstein has produced and directed several award-winning documentaries including the BAFTA-award winning The Silent Twin: Without My Shadow and as former editor of BBC’s television documentary strand, Inside Story, she also directed Tongue-Tied, which won The Grierson Award.
 In 2012, she joined as partner of Storyvault Films and projects she has directed include Broadmoor for ITV and Melyvn Bragg: Wigton to Westminster for BBC2.